-As a seller on Etsy, your business is a source of income, your outlet to create, and most importantly, your passion.
-If you value your business on Etsy, why not take complete ownership of it and protect all of your hard work and investment?
+As an Etsy seller, your business is a source of income, your outlet to create, and most importantly, your passion.
+Value your business on Etsy by taking complete ownership of it and protecting all of your hard work and investment.

 Look Beyond Etsy

-Where does Etsy end, where does your business begin?
+Where does Etsy end, and where does your business begin?

 Making a transition does not mean you should abandon Etsy or your loyal customer base.
-It means to use what you have built through your hard work and dedication to growing your brand beyond Etsy.
+It means using what you have built through your hard work and dedication to growing your brand beyond Etsy.
 Start thinking of your Etsy shop as a business.
 Make a plan to have another selling channel in addition to your Etsy shop.
-It is a smart business decision that reduces risk when your Etsy shop is your only source for sales.
+It is a smart business decision that reduces risk when your Etsy shop is your only source of sales.

-As you continue to build your brand, customer base, and social media engagement, you should be driving the traffic you worked hard to generate to your own website, not to Etsy.
+When building your brand, customer base, and social media engagement, drive the traffic you work hard to generate to your own website, not to Etsy.

-Don’t let cost, time, or fear of technology prevent you from being fully invested in your business that you worked endless hours to build.
-Meaningful investment in your business is important for your immediate and future success.
+Don’t let the cost and fear of technology prevent you from making an investment in growing your online business.
+A meaningful investment is important for your immediate and future success.
 Investing in a website does not happen overnight.
-With a little time and careful planning on your part, it will be worth it to find the right solution that works best for your budget and business need is worth your time.
+With careful planning, finding the right e-commerce solution that fits your budget and business need is worth your time.

 First and foremost, know that your business is not too small or too new to have its own website.
 Here are the benefits of having your own website to conduct and grow your business.